 - Futuristic design

 Microfreak features a useful and visually pleasing OLED screen that provides good visual feedback for the selected parameter, preset names, waveshape changes, etc. In addition, it has a matrix knob that lets you assign the target and source for modulations (like Envelope, LFO, CycEnv, Press, Key/Arp, etc.).
-Similarly, it has many knobs and buttons for various functions built in unconventional styles.

 - 12 Oscillator Engines